Sugar Detox Food List

 A 2002 study showed that eating whole grains leads to lower insulin levels compared to eating refined grains, which helps to reduce the risk of type II diabetes.

 In addition, eating whole grains is inversely associated with high blood pressure, diabetes and obesity compared to refined grains, which also affect cardiovascular health – all of these effects are partially due to the low content of sugars it has.

 8. Vegetable oils

-Vegetable oils like olive, canola, almond oils, should be part of your diet since they are considered to be a great source of healthy fats like omega-3 and 6, besides being healthy, vegetable oils enhance the taste of meals, which helps you with hardships of diet.
+Vegetable oils like olive, canola, and almond oils should be part of your diet since they are considered to be a great source of healthy fats like omega-3 and 6.
+Besides being healthy, vegetable oils enhance the taste of meals, which helps you with the hardships of diet.

 9. Fruits and berries – Limited amount!

 It’s really difficult to go cold turkey, thus completely cut-off sweets immediately, especially for those with a sweet tooth, so consuming low-sugar fruits can’t hurt in the beginning.

 Fresh fruits, Fruit salads, berry smoothies in summer from fresh berries.

 It’s better to avoid dried or juiced fruits since they mostly contain much more sugar than raw and fresh fruits.

 It is quite difficult to substitute sweets for fruits at first but, when you get used to it – apple tastes like candy

 Natural dark chocolate also belongs to healthy desserts, but it must have at least 70% cocoa content and no sugar.
 See also Sugar Free Desserts for Diabetics for a full list.

 The first three days will be the most difficult.
 After getting used to the diet, you will feel that you are almost not drawn to sweets, and after 10 days you might not even crave a cake or an ice cream at all.